 2015 ERCOT Operator Training Seminar ANNOUNCEMENT

 November 24, 2014

-REGISTRATION INFORMATION/HOW TO REGISTER
+REGISTRATION INFORMATION

-Registration for the 2015 ERCOT Operations Training Seminar opens on December 1, 2014.
-Register by clicking on this link: 2015 ERCOT Operator Training Seminar
+Online Registration for the 2015 ERCOT Operations Training Seminar opens December 1, 2014 by clicking on this link: 2015 ERCOT Operator Training Seminar

-All registration and hotel information is located on the registration link above.
-There is a lodging tab that provides links for reservations for each session.

-Registration Fee December 1 – January 12, 2015 - $300.00
+The fee for the seminar is $300.00 when registering between December 1 – January 12, 2015.

-Late Registration Fee January 13, 2013 and after - $375.00
+Late Registration after January 13, 2013 is $375.00.

+Registrations will be accepted on a space-available basis.
+Accepted registrants will receive a confirmation email from Electric Reliability Council of Texas.

+Online registration for the Training Session is recommended prior to making hotel reservations.

 ***Cancellation of registration will not be refunded***

-*Registrations will be accepted on a space-available basis.
-Accepted registrants will receive a confirmation email from Electric Reliability Council of Texas.

-*HOTEL INFO*
+HOTEL RESERVATIONS

 The 2015 ERCOT Operator Training Seminar will be held at the Lakeway Resort & Spa – Austin, TX.
-They are located at 101 Lakeway Drive, Austin, Texas 78734 *512-261-6600
+They are located at 101 Lakeway Drive, Austin, Texas 78734.
+Phone: 512-261-6600

+A choice of either a Lakeview King with Balcony or a Lakeview Two Queens with Balcony is the overnight accommodations with ERCOT rates of $119/night for your convenience.
+The room rate includes Wi-Fi from the entire property and a breakfast buffet.

-The following are the overnight accommodations with ERCOT rates for your convenience.
-(This is located on the registration website) **If you call to place your reservations, reference the corresponding ERCOT code in relation to your session registration for the fixed rate of $119/night:
+Online reservations can be made with 2015 Operation Training Seminar link above or if you call to place your reservations, phone (512)-261-6600 and reference the corresponding ERCOT code in relation to your session registration for the fixed rate of $119/night:

-Choice of Lakeview King with Balcony or Lakeview Two Queens with Balcony

-Session Code for reservations:
+Session Reservation Code Session Reservation Code

 Dry Run: ERCOT0125 Session1: ERCOT0322